 This animated collection of eight Halloween stories from Scholastic brings tales of witches, ghosts, and other spooky stuff alive for your children to enjoy.
-A Very Brave Witch is based on a book by Alison McGhee and tells the tale of a little witch who is surprised to find out how humans really celebrate Halloween.
+A Very Brave Witch is based on a book by Alison McGhee, which tells the tale of a little witch who is surprised to find out how humans really celebrate Halloween.
 It's all done in a very mild way, making it a good choice for little ones.

 When even the smallest trick-or-treaters need a movie to snuggle up with on a dark, stormy night, Room on the Broom is for you!
 Fly along with the witch and her cat on their Halloween flight as they pick up passengers along the way.
-Although most of the film is in good flightless-fun, there is one scene with a scary dragon.
+Although most of the film is in good flightless fun, there is one scene with a scary dragon.

 Based on Washington Irving’s The Legend of Sleepy Hollow, this animated short film is an often-overlooked Disney classic.
 Watch Brom Bones, disguised as the Headless Horseman, chase poor Ichabod Crane all around Sleepy Hollow.

 What if you accidentally released real monsters into the world while trying to help out a neighbor?
 Based on the popular young adult horror novels by R.L.
 Stine, Goosebumps is a fast-paced supernatural adventure.
-You can even catch Goosebumps 2: Haunted Halloween in theaters this October.

 Poor Jack Skellington, the Pumpkin King of Halloween Town, is tired of the same ol' day in and day out.
 He decides to switch things up and try Christmas on for size.
 Predictably, it doesn’t quite work out in his favor, but this Tim Burton film is so visually appealing that we could watch him try all day.

-This may not be the most obvious Halloween movie, but this treasure-hunt, pirate-mystery, and coming-of-age adventure has been thrilling kids since the '80s.
+This may not be the most obvious Halloween movie, but this treasure hunt, pirate mystery, and coming-of-age adventure has been thrilling kids since the '80s.

 Despite its dazzling stop-motion animation and bright colors, this movie definitely layers on the "creepy" (and that may be an understatement).
-Coraline is a dark tale that recounts the pitfalls in wishing the grass was always greener.
+Coraline is a dark tale that recounts the pitfalls of wishing the grass was always greener.